Putnam Park Wildflowers

 Other:

-Leaf description: attachment is basal and alternate, type is simple
+Leaf description: attachment is basal and alternate, type is simple, gland-dotted.
+Lower leaves petiolate, upper stem leaves sessile or nearly so.
+Margins entire.

 Size: Basal and proximal cauline leaves up to 25 cm long and 2.5 cm wide.
 Upper cauline leaves to about 10 cm long.